+Quantitative Factors

-Qualitative Factors Quantitative Factors Furtherance of long-term goals Compensation paid in prior years Individual performance and experience Financial performance of Company/division/business unit Demonstration of leadership skills and ability Peer group compensation and performance data Achievement of strategic targets Compensation surveys provided by external advisors
+- Compensation paid in prior years - Financial performance of Company/division/ business unit - Peer group compensation and performance data - Compensation surveys provided by external advisors

 The Compensation Committee's review included evaluating the compensation of the Named Executive Officers in light of information regarding the compensation practices and corporate financial performance of other companies.
 In making its determinations, the Compensation Committee reviewed information summarizing the compensation paid at peer group companies and more broad-based compensation surveys.
-The companies in the fiscal 2018 peer group were developed based on similarity in size and operations within the industries in which we operate as follows:
+The companies in the fiscal 2021 peer group were developed based on similarity in size and operations within the industries in which we operate as follows: